Process Design: Make it a Game!

 - As a group, decide on a title for this game board

 - Sketch out where the start and end points of the game are, and the basic path connecting them

 - Ask the group to decide on what the “start” looks like and how to label it

 - Ask the group for ideas on how to label and illustrate the final, ideal state or end goal

 - Decide together what each step is involved between starting and ending — use post it notes to brainstorm so you can move these around before drawing the final positions on the board

 - Discuss as a team if there might be any “detours”, “fast tracks” or “obstacles” that should be included

 - Finally, commit your final steps to the board and add color to help identify common areas or themes (i.e. red squares for hazards or dangers, green for “go”)

 Make sure you take a good photo of the final game board so you can share it with each member of the group.
-It will provide an effective reminder of the process that the entire group has designed, and it encourages a playful approach to moving through the steps.
+It will provide an effective reminder of the visual thinking process that the entire group has designed, and it encourages a playful approach to moving through the steps.

 Which processes in your business might benefit from being turned into a game board format?
 Let us know in the comments!